 If the Show desktop button on the Windows 11/10 Taskbar is missing or not working then this post shows ways on how you can fix the problem.
 There is a Show desktop button present on the bottom right corner (just next to the Action Center icon) in the taskbar of Windows 11/10.
 Placing the mouse cursor on that button helps to peek at the desktop or preview the desktop – and clicking on that button minimizes all applications and folders to the taskbar to view the desktop.
 If that Show desktop button is missing, not working, or available, then this post might be helpful.

 Show desktop missing or not working

 There is no specific reason for this issue.
-It might have happened after updating Windows 10 or for some other causes.
+It might have happened after updating Windows 11/10 or due to some other causes.
 But if you are facing such an issue, then you can try some helpful tips covered in this post.

-- Turn on Peek to preview using the Settings app
+- Turn on the feature using the Settings app

 - Turn off Tablet mode

 - Re-register this DLL

 - Go back to the previous version